ciseng/Web-Development-Resources/README.md

-# Web-Development-Resources
+# Web Development Resources

-This repository lists a number of resources I found useful for developing a full-stack web application.
+This repository lists a number of resources I found useful for full-stack web development.

+## APIs

+- [Public APIs](https://public-apis.xyz/): A collection of public and free APIs for development.